How WMA Makes Your Dues Dollar Work for You

-This conference features 2-3 days of intensive education seminars balance by fun social programs.
+This conference features 2-3 days of intensive education seminars balanced with fun social programs.
 Seminars at the convention cover important industry topics.
 Social programs give members the opportunity to network with other owners in a relaxed and friendly setting.
 WMA’s convention also features a large industry trade show, with dozens of vendors providing the latest in products and services.

-The WMA Reporter, the associations award-winning monthly magazine, is second to none in delivering the facts and analysis you need to survive an prosper in this business.
-The Reporter features articles by industry experts, providing valuable management tips, information on property rights, legislation, utility systems, legal issues and a host of other issues.
+The WMA Reporter, the association’s award-winning monthly magazine, is second to none in delivering the facts and analysis you need to survive and prosper in this business.
+The Reporter features articles by industry experts, providing valuable management tips, information on property rights, legislation, utility systems, legal issues, and a host of other issues.
 Newsline, a monthly newsletter, gives you fast-breaking news of significant and timely interest.

 Forms and Manuals

-Our forms purchasing program, which is exclusively for WMA community members, includes over forty different forms for use in the day-to-day operations of your community, as well as community owned rental forms.
+Our forms purchasing program, which is exclusively for WMA community members, includes forms for use in the day-to-day operations of your community.
 These forms are reviewed and updated annually to comply with current laws.
 A comprehensive guide to WMA’s forms is also available to assist you in completing the forms properly.
 It could cost thousands of dollars to have an attorney design and monitor these forms for you.
 Why not let WMA do the work while you enjoy the low prices and peace of mind of knowing your forms are in compliance with current laws?